 Decrements in ATP availability, then lead to the poor uptake of Ca2+ by the mitochondria and SR, which then results in excess intracellular Ca2+ and impaired relaxation of the cell.
 This leads to high oxidative stress and increased reactive oxygen species (ROS) output; a pattern likely seen systemically.
 The high oxidative stress load caused by the overload of Ca2+ eventually stimulates mitochondrial permeability transition pore (mPTP) opening and mitochondrial swelling, resulting in mitochondrial injury, apoptosis, cardiac remodeling, and ultimately, the development of heart failure.
 Interestingly, a study in rodents found that with marginal thiamine insufficiency, the ensuing accumulation of pyruvate opened the mPTP but in a low-conductance state that apparently does not lead to cell death.
 The authors postulate that this may be a protective response that tempers the excess pyruvate and conditions the heart to reduced oxygenation.

-Among the mechanisms by which Ca2+ regulates OXPHOS, all are nutrient dependent; nutrients that are likely insufficient in metabolic disease and in the progression to heart failure (see Figure 2.).
+Among the mechanisms by which Ca2+ regulates OXPHOS, all are nutrient-dependent; nutrients that are likely insufficient in metabolic disease and the progression to heart failure (see Figure 2.).

 Figure 2.
 Mitochondrial nutrients.